ChalzZy/job-spy/README.md

 # JobSpy

-JobSpy searches the web for software job openings and presents them in one simple to use website.
+JobSpy searches the web for job openings in software development and presents them in one simple to use website.

 ## Description

 ![alt text](https://i.imgur.com/X4AFZu2.png "JobSpy's home page")

-JobSpy uses an advaced job scraping algoritm to find relevant jobs on popular jobseeker websites such as Seek and Trade Me.
+JobSpy uses an advanced job scraping algorithm to find developer jobs on popular jobseeker websites such as Seek and Trade Me.
+All the user has to do is search for their desired job and be presented with relevant results.
+Users are also able to create and list their own job listings and have them featured for $1.

 ## Getting Started